ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

 {: #installutilsubu20}
 {: step}

-Ensure that your system is updated and includes the `open-iscsi` and `multipath-tools` packages.
+Make sure that your system is updated and includes the `open-iscsi` and `multipath-tools` packages.
 Use the following commands to install the packages.

 - Install `open-iscsi`.